 BRAIN-COMPATIBLE TEACHING AND LEARNING, EXCEPTIONAL EDUCATION, SCHOOL COUNSELING, AND VISIBLE LEARNING

-Jessica was born in England and lived in Australia and 5 states before settling (for now) in New Jersey.
+Jessica was born in England and lived in Australia and 6 states before settling in the Pocono Mountains of Pennsylvania.
 She attended the University of Richmond, taught high school English in France, and then began her career in publishing at Random House while earning an M.A. in Literature from NYU.
 Jessica continued to work in publishing in New York City, for Callaway and then Scholastic, before joining Brookes Publishing as an acquisitions editor for literacy, learning disabilities, and mental health.
 She joined Corwin in 2007 and feels privileged to work with such dedicated professionals—both colleagues and authors.
 Her husband works in publishing as well, so they own a lot of bookcases.
 She is a true believer in the importance of public education and a champion of her authors.
 Outside of work, Jessica cherishes free time spent reading, traveling, running with her dog, hiking with her two sons, and cheering on the Packers and the Buckeyes.

 Tori Bachman, Senior Acquisitions Editor